 Toni particularly enjoys the people aspect of her job, working closely with the client and design team but also occupiers and communities, to design and deliver vibrant and well-considered buildings and places.

-What are the key trends that affect your sector, or are likely to in the next five years?
+What key trend is affecting your sector, or is likely to in the next five years?

 Biggest career influence?

 I’m part of the RIBA Student Mentoring Scheme at the University of Bath and I’m often inspired by the students and their work there.
 They’re extremely dedicated to their course and continue to offer new ideas and push boundaries.
 I always thought there wasn’t enough of a link to practice when I was at university, so it’s great to help bridge that.

 The BCO conference in Berlin.
 There was a change in structure to previous years; much more informal and relaxed.
 The street party was great fun and I enjoyed meeting lots of new faces.
 The conference was themed around diversity, so there were more female and younger delegates than ever before, which was encouraging.

 I did a half marathon a couple of years ago, which I thought I’d never manage.
 It was great to cross the finish line and complete it, even if not in record time.